 - This is different to the flap seen in CO2 retention.
 The CO2 retention flap will appear before 30 seconds.

-- Bruising – could possible be a sign of chronic liver disease – reduced platelets.
+- Bruising – could possibly be a sign of chronic liver disease – reduced platelets.
 Clotting factors 2, 7, 9 &10 are the liver dependent clotting factors.

-- Lips – angular stomatits – sign of severe iron deficiency anaemia This is also seen in dehydration!
+- Lips – angular stomatitis – sign of severe iron deficiency anaemia This is also seen in dehydration!

 - Gums – can show scurvy (Vit C deficiency) if they are inflamed / bleeding / damaged at all.
 May also show hypertrophy in leukaemia.
 Gums can also show hypertrophy in rare instances: